reverendlovejoy43782/icp-hackathon-24-2/README.md

 ... creates fixed squares where each square is represented by a [geohash](https://en.wikipedia.org/wiki/Geohash).
 Each square / geohash is a [Dip721 Nft](https://github.com/Psychedelic/DIP721/blob/develop/spec.md) holding information such as an IPNS name pointing to metadata on IPFS.
 It also holds crypto addresses for Bitcoin, Ether, or USDC.
 The NFT points to changing information on IPFS like air quality index, crime rate, or car accident rate.
 This information is regularly updated via APIs or user contributions.
 The application interacts with Bitcoin or EVM blockchains to show balances and transact Bitcoin, Ether, or USDC between users and squares.

 ## Architecture

+You can find a schematic of the architecture in this [Google slide](https://docs.google.com/presentation/d/11YnsjIpe3zVtMEjBEjWnBFNIk1GdDwzVndu_FyET20o/edit?usp=sharing)

 ### geohash Canister